JLsquare/qtquickdetect/README.md

 ## Authors

-QTQuickDetect was developed by Jean-Loup Mellion and Gatien Da Rocha, students at the University IUT Vannes, France.
+QTQuickDetect was developed by Jean-Loup Mellion, Gatien Da Rocha and Jules Nicolas, students at the University IUT Vannes, France.